Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

 where $0<s<1$, $\epsilon>0$, $p_s=2^*_s-1$, $2^*_s=\frac{2N}{N-2s}$, $N>4s$ and $V(x)\in C^1(\mathbb{R}^N)\cap L^\infty (\mathbb{R}^N)$ is non-negative. $(-\Delta)^s$ is the fractional Laplace operator in $\mathbb{R}^N$ defined by

-where P.V. denotes the Cauchy principal value and $c(N, s)$ is a constant depending on $N$ and $s$.
+where P.V. denotes the Cauchy principal value and $c(N, s)$ is a positive constant depending only on $N$ and $s$.

-The fractions of the Laplacian are the infinitesimal generators of L\'{e}vy stable diffusion processes and appear in anomalous diffusions in plasmas, flames propagation and chemical reactions in liquids, population dynamics, geophysical fluid dynamics, and American options in finance, (see \cite{Ap,Be}).
-An important feature of the fractional Laplacian is its nonlocal property, which makes it more tricky than the classical Laplacian.
-The equations involving the fractional Laplace have attracted much attention in recent years.
+As is well known, fractional Laplacians serve as the infinitesimal generators of L\'{e}vy stable diffusion processes.
+They arise in the study of anomalous diffusion phenomena, including plasma transport, flame propagation, chemical reactions in liquids, population dynamics, geophysical fluid flows and American options in finance (see \cite{Ap,Be}).
+A prominent feature of the fractional Laplacian is its nonlocality, which makes it more challenging to handle than the classical Laplacian.
+In recent years, the equations involving the fractional Laplace have attracted much attention.
 The literature concerning the fractional Laplacian is very vast, and it is impossible to comprehensively list all relevant works on these problems.
-We just mention some recent works on the fractional Schr\"{o}dinger equations closely related to our work.
+Here we only mention several recent works on fractional Schr\"{o}dinger equations that are closely relevant to the present work.

-The fractional Schr\"{o}dinger equations have recently received a growing attention not only for the challenging mathematical difficulties that it offers, but also due to some important physical applications, see e.g. \cite{DDDV, La,La1}.
-For example, it plays a fundamental role in the stability and blow-up analysis for solitary wave solutions of nonlinear dispersive equations.
+Fractional Schrödinger equations have recently attracted considerable attention; see, e.g., \cite{DDDV,La,La1}.
+They play a fundamental role in the study of the stability and blow-up of solitary wave solutions to nonlinear dispersive equations.
 In the celebrated work, Frank and Lenzmann \cite{FL} considered the following fractional Schr\"{o}dinger equation in one dimension, that is,

 where $p>1$.
 The authors established uniqueness and nondegeneracy of ground states of \eqref{a1.3}.
 The counterpart of these results in higher dimensions was obtained by Frank, Lenzmann and Silvestre \cite{FLS}, see also \cite{FV} for $s$ close to $1$.
 Fall, Mahmoudi and Valdinoci \cite{FMV} studied the singularly perturbed fractional Schr\"{o}dinger equation